Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 The U.N. says the truce made it possible to scale up the delivery of food, water and medicine to the largest volume since the start of the war.
 But the 160 to 200 trucks a day is still less than half what Gaza was importing before the fighting, even as humanitarian needs have soared.

 Long lines formed outside stations distributing cooking fuel, allowed in for the first time.
-Fuel for generators has been brought for key service providers, including hospitals, water and sanitation facilities, but bakeries have been unable to resume work, the U.N. said.
+Fuel for generators has been brought for key service providers, including hospitals and water and sanitation facilities, but bakeries have been unable to resume work, the U.N. said.

 Iyad Ghafary, a vendor in the urban Nuseirat refugee camp in central Gaza, said many families were still unable to retrieve the dead from under the rubble left by Israeli airstrikes, and that local authorities weren't equipped to deal with the level of destruction.